 Abrasive blasting prepares surfaces for coating applications effectively.
 During the process, it’s important to keep temperatures and relative humidity levels low using temporary climate control solutions to eliminate excess moisture that could hinder the protective coating’s application and drying.
-Temperature and humidity control is particularly vital when preparing metal surfaces, as the bare metal’s exposure to the environment makes is susceptible to oxidation.
+Temperature and humidity control are particularly vital when preparing metal surfaces, as the bare metal’s exposure to the environment makes it susceptible to oxidation.

 [Photo by savep verniciature via CC License 2.0]